Health Topics

 Open vs. Closed Fractures

 Fractures that happen without tearing the skin are called closed.
-If there is opening in the skin, the fracture is called open.
-Open fractures are more likely to have infection.
+If there is an opening in the skin, the fracture is called open.
+Open fractures are more likely to develop infection.
 Open fractures must be cleaned thoroughly, and your child must take antibiotic medication.

 Shaft, Growth Plate and Joint Fractures

-Only 2% of growth plate fractures develop a growth arrest which can lead to a short or crooked bone.
-Severe growth plate fractures may need to be followed for 6-12 months after healing to ensure proper growth.
+A small percentage of growth plate fractures develop a growth arrest, which can lead to a short or crooked bone.
+Growth plate fractures may need to be followed for six to 12 months after healing to ensure proper growth.

 Simple vs. Comminuted Fractures